mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 >[!CONTEXTUALHELP]
 >id="ajo_messages_migration_during"
 >title="Learn what is happening"
 >abstract="Starting July 25 2022, messages are authored directly from a Journey.
 Your environment is being migrated.
-Additional actions will be required after the migration."
+Additional actions will be required after the migration, if you currently use messages within your journeys.."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/inline-authoring/inline-messages-steps.html" text="Migration steps"

 >[!CONTEXTUALHELP]
 >id="ajo_messages_migration_after"
 >title="Learn how to migrate your messages"
 >abstract="Starting July 25 2022, messages are authored directly from a Journey.
 Existing messages have now been migrated to the new model.
-As a journey practitioner, additional actions are now required."
+As a journey practitioner, additional actions are now required for journeys using messages."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/inline-authoring/inline-messages-steps.html" text="Migration steps"

 >[!CONTEXTUALHELP]